PoCInnovation/Workshops/software/14.Vercel/README.md

 #### Deploy

-You had some fun with Next backend, it's time to deploy your changes in public with Vercel !
+You had some fun with Next backend, it's time to deploy your changes in public with Vercel!

 To do it, just `push` your code, it should reload your application.